Toasted-ctrl/api_storage/README.md

 - Docker
 - Pydantic
 ## Requirements
-*Make sure to set the pythonpath to \\api_storage\\src.*
+*Make sure to set the pythonpath to \\api_storage\\src.*:
+- Windows: $env:PYTHONPATH="src"
 ### Database
-You must already have a database instance running, including the following tables from the 'database.py' file:
+You must already have a database instance running, including the following tables from the 'src.database.schema' file:
 - api_keys
 - users
 - ingest